dedis/odyssey/docs/design.md

 ## darc(🐙) - Enclave manager

-Rationale: The enclave manager doesn't need a DARC with a lot of rules on it because it creates itself the other DARCs and can then ensure it has the correct rights on them.
-For example, it creates the DARC for each dataset and ensure it can create a read request.
+Rationale: The enclave manager doesn't need a DARC with a lot of rules on it because it creates itself the other DARCs and can then ensure they have the correct rights on them.
+For example, it creates the DARC for each dataset and ensure those DARCs can create a read request.

 | Action | Rule |
 | ------ | ---- |